 Our guide to buying a touring caravan

-The market for touring caravans is long established and there are numerous national and local dealerships selling new and second hand touring caravans.
-A caravan dealership is a good place to start if you want to physically view some touring caravans and see what you can get for your budget.
+The market for touring caravans is long established with numerous national and local dealerships selling new and second hand touring caravans.
+Caravan dealerships are a good place to start if you want to physically view some touring caravans and see what you can get for your budget.

 New mid range touring caravans start from £20,000 to £25,000